 The Connecticut League of Women Voters utilizes the services of a “school start time change specialist” to assist communities in making the change.
 (564) The state league embraces efforts to change school start times because it sees the change as “a way to improve communities that is both nonpartisan and research-based.”
 (564) In early 2007, Professor Wolfson noted the National Sleep Foundation’s informal data put the number of districts implementing later start times at 80, with 140 considering.
 (22) Since then, and for several years now, the National Sleep Foundation has reported that “individual schools or districts in 19 states have pushed back their start times, and more than 100 school districts in an additional 17 states are considering delaying their start times.”
 (578) In August of 2012, Kyla Wahlstrom reported that “more than 250 schools throughout the country have changed to a later school start time.”
 (322)

 While some urge these reports show that “a small but growing number of school districts have undertaken initiatives to delay start times and systematically examine the impact on students[,]” (107) a clear view of incremental start time changes may be difficult to obtain.
 (See, Wolfson & Richards, Young Adolescents: Struggles with Insufficient Sleep, publish. in, Sleep and Development (Oxford Univ.
 Press., El Sheikh edit.
 2011) p.
 275 [noting need for “empirically based monitoring and reporting system” to track start time changes; reported delays in start times may be as short as 7:15 a.m. to 7:30 a.m. versus 8 a.m. to 9 a.m.].)
-As previously discussed (see, § III, supra), data from the National Center for Education Statistics reflect that from 2007-2008 to 2011-2012, U.S. junior and senior high schools delaying starting times were outnumbered by those advancing school schedules.
+As previously discussed (see, § III, supra), data from the National Center for Education Statistics reflect that from 2007-2008 to 2011-2012, the average start time for U.S. junior and senior high schools advanced by one minute to 7:59 a.m.
 (20.5, 291)